 The Board of Directors deals with all matters falling within its competencies in its plenary meetings, without any allocation of specific tasks to individual members and/or committees.
 The Board of Directors meets for regular meetings between four and six times per year, and in any event before the publication of financial statements or of any other important press releases.
+Meetings are organised face-to-face, by conference call or video conferencing.
 These meetings generally last approximately half a day, with the presence of all members and the occasional attendance of external persons.
 Extraordinary meetings can be organised on an ad hoc basis.
-In 2019, the Board of Directors held 4 regular meetings.
+In 2020, the Board of Directors held 7 regular meetings.